DennisLiu1993/Fastest_Image_Pattern_Matching/README.md

 # Fastest Image Pattern Matching
 **The fasted template matching implementation on the Internet.**

-Using C++/MFC/OpenCV to build a NCC-Based Image Alignment algorithm The matching algorithm is based on Normalized Cross Correlation, and the formular is as followed:
+Using C++/MFC/OpenCV to build a Normalized Cross Corelation-based image alignment algorithm

+The result means the similarity of two images, and the formular is as followed:
 ![image](https://github.com/DennisLiu1993/Fastest_Image_Pattern_Matching/blob/main/Manual%20Image/NCC.jpg)

 # Improvements
 1. rotation invariant
-2. using image pyrimid as an searching strategy
+2. using image pyrimid as a searching strategy
 3. minimizing the inspection area on the top level of image pyrimid
 4. optimized rotation time from opencv by setting needed "size" and modifying rotation matrix
 5. rotation precision is as high as possible